dyntaos/Horus/README.md

   - Time to apogee, parachute deployment, touchdown
 - Delay the deployment of the rocket until a lower altitude, to prevent winds from carrying the rocket excessively far from the launch site.
 At apogee, the engines recovery charge will initiate a separation of the body tubes (tumble recovery), then later the parachute will be deployed at a preset altitude, performed by the Arduino via MOSFET triggered black-powder charge.

 ## Why?
 This rocket I am designing this for is projected to fly just under 1km in altitude and if its parachute deploys at 1km, with even light winds, I will likely never recover the rocket, let alone see it again.

+## LED Codes (LED pin is set by "LED_PIN" in `config_launch.h` & `config_test.h`)
+- Steady On:                      PreLaunch mode - System is operational and ready to be launched
+- Flashing 200ms on, 1000ms off:  Sensor Error
+- Flashing 50ms on, 50ms off:     Clearing previous flight data (EEPROM)
+- Flashing 50ms on, 200ms off:    DataUpload mode - Retrieval of previous flight data (will not record new data until previous flight data is cleared)
+- Flashing 1000ms on, 1000ms off: Flight fully completed